Difference travelling by motorhome or rental car

 Consider travelling with ‘soft bags’ rather than hard case large suitcases.
 These are a lot easier to store in the vehicle’s luggage compartments.

 There are only three main depot locations in New Zealand: Auckland, Christchurch and Queenstown.
-Some smaller operators do have depots in Nelson and Dunedin.

-Motorhome travel New Zealand vs Rental Car:
+Key thoughts: Motorhome travel New Zealand vs Rental Car

 The cost depends on the season and size of the vehicle.
 For a Compact Automatic car in peak season, expect to pay around NZ$100 per day with full insurance cover and 2 signed-in drivers.